nha/yada/dev/resources/includes/liberator.md

 While yada and Liberator have a lot in common conceptually, there are significant differences in both design and implementation.
 In particular, the resource maps are incompatible.
+There is also no flow-chart exposed in yada.

 The design of yada is heavily based on experience with implementing web APIs with Liberator.
 You could use Liberator to serve some web